google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/custom-easing.markdown

 transition: transform 500ms cubic-bezier(0.465, 0.183, 0.153, 0.946);
 {% endhighlight %}

-The first two numbers are the x and y coordinates of the first control point, the second two numbers are the x and y coordinates of the second control point.
+The first two numbers are the X and Y coordinates of the first control point, the second two numbers are the X and Y coordinates of the second control point.

 Making a custom curve is a lot of fun, and it gives you significant control over the feel of the animation.
-For example, given the above curve, you can see we have something that resembles an ease-in-out, but we’ve shortened the ease-in, or ‘getting going’ portion of the animation, and we’ve elongated the slow down at the end.
+For example, given the above curve, you can see the curve resembles a classic ease-in-out curve, but with a shortened ease-in, or ‘getting going’, portion, and an elongated slowdown at the end.

-Have a try making your own animation curves.
-Experiment with this {% link_sample _code/curve-playground.html %}animation curve tool{% endlink_sample %} and how it affects the feel of the animation.
+Experiment with this {% link_sample _code/curve-playground.html %}animation curve tool{% endlink_sample %} and see how the curve affects the feel of an animation.

 ## Use JavaScript for more control